alaliaa/Unet_Salt_Unflooding/generate_models/README.md

-To generate models we need to run the file `gen_data.py`
+To generate models we need to run the file `gen_data.py`, which takes two arguments `arg1=istart` starting point, for example, if we have 1000 models already generated `istart=10001` `arg2=num_model` number of models to generate

 To run this in ibex please do the following step:
   1. **Log in to a GPU login node**